SvenMichaelKlose/tunix/src/tunix/doc/index.md

 ## Task Switching

-There are two functions in TUNIX that perform a task switch: fork\_raw() and switch().  fork\_raw() copies the current process in its whole, including the stack and it's pointer.
-When the new process is being switched to, it returns from fork\_raw() like it's parent but with its parent's ID on the stack.
+There are two functions in TUNIX that perform a task switch: machdep\_fork() and switch().  machdep\_fork() copies the current process in its whole, including the stack and it's pointer.
+When the new process is being switched to, it returns from fork\_raw() like its parent but with its parent's ID on the stack.
 That way fork() can tell if it deals with a returning parent or child.

 switch() just exchanges the address space and thus the stack to contiue with the next process.

 On the VIC-20 low memory must be copied twice for a task switch as the UltiMem expansion cannot access internal memory.

+## Scheduler

+The running list is circular.
+Each process takes its turn in random order.
+When the process list is empty, process
+0 is executed, no matter in what state.

 ## Banking: Managing Pieces Of Address Space